-The Antarctic continent is one of the last truly untouched wildernesses left in the World.
-This snowbound landmass has some of the most spectacular scenery to be found anywhere, with craggy cliffs and massive icebergs.
-It is also home to an abundance of aquatic wildlife including whales and seals, along with large populations of penguins, albatross and other species such as petrels, prions, fulmars, and shearwaters.
+The Antarctic continent is one of the last truly untouched wildernesses left on the planet – this snowbound landmass has some of the most spectacular scenery to be found anywhere, with craggy cliffs and towering icebergs.

 2 Tours starting at

 Egypt & Middle East

 The Antarctic is a safe destination to visit, but you can expect unpredictable weather and rough seas.

 There is no Antarctic currency, but if you do visit Port Lockroy in the Antarctic Peninsula, US dollars, pounds and euro are accepted.
 Your Visa and MasterCard transactions will be charged in US dollars.

 Late summer in the Antarctic, February and early March is the best time to see the whales.
 During January and December, you can enjoy 20 hours of sunlight each day, the days are warm, and penguins hatch eggs.